Job Specification

 for troubled adolescents.

-self-assurance attitudes and personal esteem for themselves and
+attitudes and personal esteem for themselves and toward others.

 Ability to recognize and utilize varying levels of supervision

-methods and coaching techniques with lesser grade correction
+methods and coaching techniques with lesser grade correctional

-appropriate self hygiene habits, safety issues, and liabilities
+self-hygiene habits, safety issues, and liabilities of juvenile offenders.

-implementation of agency training programs and courses of study
+of agency training programs and courses of study for correctional

-for correction officers who shall have the charge and
+police officers who shall have the charge and responsibility for the

-principles and practices of commission directives as they apply
+practices of commission directives as they apply to custody related

 Ability to develop and implement facility master escape plans and